derrickchwong/remote-agent-extension/README.md

 3. Provides isolation using your cluster's configured runtime (e.g., gVisor)
 4. Can persist data using PersistentVolumeClaims

-### Network Connectivity
+### Architecture

-The extension communicates with sandboxes through a proxy service deployed in your GKE cluster:
+The extension communicates **entirely through the proxy** - no direct Kubernetes access needed:

 ```
-Gemini CLI (local workstation)
+Gemini CLI Extension (local workstation)
-    ↓ HTTP request to proxy LoadBalancer
+    ↓ All operations via HTTP to proxy
 Sandbox Proxy (GKE with public IP)
-    ↓ routes based on path: /{username}/{sandboxname}/*
+    ↓ Manages Kubernetes resources via k8s API
+    ↓ Routes requests to sandboxes
 Sandbox Pods (internal Kubernetes services)
 ```

-1. When you send a command with `/remote:prompt my-sandbox ls -la`, the extension:
-   - Makes an HTTP POST request to `http://PROXY_IP/alice/my-sandbox/execute`
-   - The proxy discovers sandboxes via the Kubernetes API and routes to the correct pod
-   - Returns the results (stdout, stderr, exit code)
+**Proxy API Endpoints:**
+- `POST /api/sandboxes` - Create sandbox (proxy creates k8s resources)
+- `GET /api/sandboxes` - List all sandboxes
+- `GET /api/sandboxes/:username/:name` - Get sandbox status
+- `DELETE /api/sandboxes/:username/:name` - Delete sandbox
+- `POST /:username/:name/v1/shell/exec` - Execute command in sandbox

 **Benefits:**
+- ✅ No kubectl required - works from anywhere with internet access
+- ✅ No kubeconfig needed - proxy handles all k8s authentication
 - ✅ Fast - no port-forwarding overhead
 - ✅ Simple - just HTTP requests
 - ✅ Scalable - proxy can handle many concurrent requests
-- ✅ Secure - only the proxy needs a public IP, sandboxes remain internal
+- ✅ Secure - only proxy needs k8s access, sandboxes remain internal

 **Setup:**
 The proxy service is in `~/workspaces/remote-agent-sandbox-proxy`.
 Deploy it to your GKE cluster and configure the LoadBalancer IP in this extension's config.

 ## Troubleshooting

-### "kubectl command not found"
-Make sure kubectl is installed and in your PATH.
+### "proxyUrl is required in config.json"
+Make sure you have created the config file at `~/.config/gemini-remote-sandbox/config.json` with at least a `proxyUrl` field.

+### "Failed to create sandbox" / Connection errors
+- Check that the proxy is running: `kubectl get deployment sandbox-proxy`
+- Verify the proxy LoadBalancer IP: `kubectl get service sandbox-proxy`
+- Test proxy health: `curl http://PROXY_IP/health`
+- Ensure your `proxyUrl` in config.json matches the proxy's external IP

 ### "Sandbox not ready"
-Wait a few seconds for the sandbox pod to start.
-You can check the status with `/remote:status <name>`.
+Wait 30-60 seconds for the sandbox pod to start.
+You can check the status with `/remote:status <name>` or `list all sandboxes`.

+### "Sandbox not found" 404 errors
+- Verify the sandbox exists: ask Gemini to "list all sandboxes"
+- Check that your `username` in config.json matches the sandbox's `user` label
+- The proxy may need time to discover new sandboxes (30 second refresh interval)

 ### "Failed to execute command"
 Ensure your sandbox image includes the FastAPI runtime server as shown in the agent-sandbox examples.

-### Permission denied errors
-Make sure your kubeconfig has the necessary permissions to create and manage Sandbox resources in the specified namespace.

 ## Development